 Keeping Records After an Auto Accident in Colorado

 Auto accidents resulting in injuries and other categories of loss have the potential to produce a series of extremely harmful ripple effects in the lives of those involved.
 Therefore, it is of critical importance for victims to aggressively assert their right to receive fair monetary compensation for what they have suffered.
 The fact of the matter is that the success or failure of legal claims following a car accident will often turn on the quality of the documentation assembled on behalf of the victim.
-Knowing what sorts of records should be retained, organized and assembled in the course of settlement negotiations and/or litigation can be determinative of the outcome, and attorney Jeremy Rosenthal will help ensure that vital evidence is preserved and presented on every client’s behalf.
+Knowing what sorts of records should be retained, organized and assembled in the course of settlement negotiations and/or litigation can be determinative of the outcome, and Denver car accident attorney Jeremy Rosenthal will help ensure that vital evidence is preserved and presented on every client’s behalf.

 Considering that Colorado operates under a “fault” or “tort-based” system of auto insurance, it will be necessary for victims to establish precisely who was to blame for their injury accident.
 In order to do this, it is crucial to request and maintain any police reports generated after the crash.
 Furthermore, any photographic evidence obtainable at the time, eyewitness statements and even hand-written observations of what occurred can prove invaluable in terms of establishing precisely what went wrong on the date of the accident and whose negligence was responsible for the losses experienced.

 Documentation of Medical Care